RosettaCommons/demos/public/homology_modeling_threading_basic/README.md

 1. Create fragments for target sequence

     Obtain a FASTA file of your target sequence.
-You can get this from NCBI for example (http://www.ncbi.nlm.nih.gov/guide/proteins/) or make the file
+You can get this from [[NCBI|http://www.ncbi.nlm.nih.gov/guide/proteins/]] or you can make the
-    manually having the following format:
+    file manually using the following format:

         >template
         AAAAKDLLEKDF